-Every year the Tenzing Hillary Everest Marathon is held on the 29th of May to mark the celebration of the first successful Everest climb.
-Nepalese Sherpa, Tenzing Norgay, and Sir Edmund Hillary were the first climbers to reach the summit of Mount Everest back in 1953 on the 29th of May.
+Every year the Tenzing Hillary Everest Marathon is held annually on the 29th of May to mark the celebration of the first successful Everest climb.
+Nepalese Sherpa Tenzing Norgay and Sir Edmund Hillary were the first climbers to reach the summit of Mount Everest back in 1953 on the 29th of May.

-The event is held at Mount Everest base camp and welcomes runners at all levels and from all backgrounds.
+The event is held at Mount Everest base camp in the beautiful Sagarmatha National Park and welcomes runners at all levels and from all backgrounds.
 There are several categories you can participate in including the 21km half marathon, 42km full marathon, and the 60km extreme ultra.

 Officially the highest marathon in the world, the 42km full marathon starts at the Everest base camp which is 5,356m high.
 Before the start of the marathon, the competitors climb up to 5,643m to Kala Patthar, a breath-taking viewpoint of Mount Everest where you can also see many other mountains in the Khumbu region.

-Once the race starts you begin descending towards Dingboche, the halfway point, then start the loop run at Biber and on to the finish at Namche.
+On race day you begin descending towards Dingboche, the halfway point, then start the loop run at Biber and on to the finish at Namche.
 Like the half marathon, the 42km run travels down a trekking trail which can be unpredictable depending on conditions.

 The half marathon is the shortest run at 21km and is mostly downhill.
 That’s not to say it’s easy though, this run is still bold but is a challenge offered to beginners as well as more advanced runners.